synopse/mORMot2/src/tools/mget/README.md

 ### Security Notes

-This *PeerCache* mechasnism has been designed to be as secured as possible, even with its default settings.
+This *PeerCache* mechanism has been designed to be as secured as possible, even with its default settings.
 In a nutshell, its internal process expects a "secret" phrase to match on all peers for any communication to happen.

 Here are some additional information: